Study of the decay pattern of $f_0 (1370)$ as a $\kappa \bar{\kappa }$ molecular state: Numerical results and discussions

-Regardless of whether the components are broad or narrow, they are nearly free particles inside the molecular state in a weakly binding situation.
+Regardless of whether the components are broad or narrow, they are nearly free particles inside the molecular state in the weak-binding limit.
 Decay through the almost free components implies that the width of the bound state is expected to be of the same order of magnitude as the width of its components.
 This argument is consistent with the case of $T^+_{cc}$, whose width is almost saturated by the decay via $D^* D \to D D \pi$ and is analyzed to be about $48$ keV~\cite{LHCb:2021auc}, and the width of $D^*$ is $(83.4 \pm 1.8)$ keV~\cite{ParticleDataGroup:2024cfk}.
-Hence, aligning with this argument the broad state $f_0(1370)$ could be reasonably suspected to be a molecular state composed of $\kappa \bar{\kappa}$.
-The pole width $\Gamma = -2\, \mathrm{Im}\, \sqrt{s_{\text{pole}}}$ for $f_0(1370)$ is estimated to be around $500$ MeV according to its pole position, and its Breit-Wigner width is measured to be between $200$ MeV and $500$ MeV, depending on the models and the reactions.
+Hence, aligning with this argument the broad state $f_0(1370)$ is reasonably suspected to be a molecular state composed of $\kappa \bar{\kappa}$.
+The pole width $\Gamma = -2\, \mathrm{Im}\, \sqrt{s_{\text{pole}}}$ for $f_0(1370)$ is estimated to be around $500$ MeV according to its pole position, and its Breit-Wigner width is measured to be between $200$ MeV and $500$ MeV depending on the models and the reactions.
 However, as shown in Table~\ref{Tab:Partialdecay}, with the $g_{F \kappa \bar{\kappa}}=13.4$ GeV determined by the Weinberg criterion and the cut off parameter $\alpha=2$, the sum of all decay channels results in a total width $\Gamma_F=39.6 / \Gamma'_F=37.7$ MeV, which is much smaller than all the measured widths of $f_0(1370)$ collected in the RPP~\cite{ParticleDataGroup:2024cfk}.
 Recall that the Weinberg criterion is derived from the case of weakly bound state consisting of two stable or nearly stable components.
-In contrast, in our case the component $\kappa$ is broad as about $400$ MeV, which implies that the initial decay coupling $g_{F \kappa \bar{\kappa}}$ might still be underestimated even though a complex mass are used in the Weinberg criterion.
+In contrast, the component $\kappa$ in our case is broad as about $400$ MeV, which implies that the decay coupling $g_{F \kappa \bar{\kappa}}$ might still be underestimated even though a complex mass are used in the Weinberg criterion.